Oxford Travel Guide

 The 'dreaming spires' of Oxford University house the famous Ashmolean Museum and the Museum of Modern Art; other excellent museums in Oxford include the Pitt Rivers Museum of Anthropology and Ethnology, the Christ Church Picture Gallery, and the Oxford Museum of Natural History.
-Whether lazing on one of the college quadrangles, punting down the river, or exploring the city's ancient heritage, Oxford promises something for visitors of all ages.
+Whether lazing on one of the college quadrangles, punting down the river, pub crawling, or exploring the city's ancient heritage, Oxford promises something for visitors of all ages.

 Outside of the university, the city of Oxford has a number of its own attractions, including active theatre and art communities, and many unique and interesting shops and restaurants.
-The Covered Market in High Street is the oldest in England and worth a browse, and you'll find many shops that sell Oxford University memorabilia, whether authentic or not.
+The Covered Market in High Street is one of the oldest in England and worth a browse, and you'll find many shops that sell Oxford University memorabilia, whether authentic or not.